 Do you have to worry about your baby’s spit up and reflux?

-For most babies, some spit up is normal and it does not bother them too much.
-Some even call them “happy spitters.”
-If your baby is having enough wet diapers, is gaining weight appropriately, and otherwise happy and content, your doctor will most likely not prescribe any medication for the reflux.
-Some babies will feel uncomfortable immediately after spit up or a feeding, but otherwise may be okay, and those babies won’t usually get medication, either.
 For more severe cases of reflux, your baby may not eat enough or spit up too much, and can have weight gain issues.
 Others are simply miserable much of the day and have more frequent night-waking.
 For these babies, your doctor may prescribe medication, which we have begun to hear more and more about lately.
 If you are concerned about your baby’s spit up and suspect she may have a more severe case of acid reflux or a more serious condition, please do talk to your baby’s doctor.

 How does your baby’s reflux affect sleep?

 Babies with reflux typically need to eat smaller, more frequent meals.
-This avoids their tummy being too full, which can increase the likelihood that food will come back up.
-Your doctor will also likely tell you to feed your baby upright and to keep your baby upright for a period of time after eating (usually ~20-30 minutes), before laying him down on his back.
-A baby with reflux will then need special sleep strategies.
-Here are some tips:
+This avoids their tummy being too full.
+A full stomach can increase the likelihood that food will come back up.
+Your doctor will also likely tell you to feed your baby upright and to keep your baby upright after eating, before laying him down on his back.

 - Consider raising up one side of the crib mattress such that the baby is sleeping with an incline.
 Of course, you have to be cognizant about a mobile baby rolling too far down to the other end of the crib.
 You can consider something like the Baby Stay Asleep for your baby to keep her from moving around too much.

 - Have appropriate expectations.
 Can you get your baby with reflux who wakes every hour to sleep 12 hours straight?
 Maybe, Maybe not.
-It doesn’t mean you can’t improve your baby’s sleep and I do encourage parents to try using a No-Cry or Limited-Crying Sleep Training Method, because too much crying can aggravate the reflux.
+It doesn’t mean you can’t improve your baby’s sleep.
+I do encourage parents to try using a No-Cry or Limited-Crying Sleep Training Method, because too much crying can aggravate the reflux.

 - If you are sleep training, make sure you move the feeding earlier in the bedtime routine.
 If you have to hold your baby for an additional 20-30 minutes after a feeding, it increases the likelihood that she will fall asleep being held.
-This is NOT a problem UNLESS she then wants to be held all night and is no longer a newborn.
-We learned that sleep associations play an integral part in your baby’s sleep.

 Sources: